andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 ## Coding

 This is the most effective way to help, we are always looking for new people to improve, fix, hack and eventually maintain Xfce's components.
-You don't have to be a ninja, just the basic knowledge of a programming language, preferably C, a bit of git skils and most importantly the desire to learn should be enough to get you started.
+You don't have to be a ninja, just the basic knowledge of a programming language, preferably C, a bit of git skills and most importantly the desire to learn should be enough to get you started.
 Some people are scared of C, because they heard it's too low level...
 Fear not, the language is quite simple.
 Yes, there are pitfalls and gotchas, as any other language, but the experience is improved by gtk's and glib's utility functions and abstractions.

 First things first, Xfce's modular architecture feature several [components](https://xfce.org/projects), some are part of its [core](https://gitlab.xfce.org/xfce) and some are optional [apps](https://gitlab.xfce.org/apps) or [panel plugins](https://gitlab.xfce.org/panel-plugins).
 Take some time to read their description.
 You might wonder *what the heck is a window manager?* or *I never heard of freedesktop.org or d-bus, are they edible?*.
 Search for them, I can't possibly explain everything there is to know about Linux desktops in a single blog post.